MattCodes03/Zonotopic-representation-of-multi-variable-regression-with-interval-dependent-variables/README.md

 Reproducibility Repository for the Paper 'A zonotopic representation of imprecise regression and its effects on computational cost'.
 Contains all code used to produce the figures seen in the paper.

+To run the examples please first ensure you have all the required libraries, as listed in `requirements.txt` to avoid any potential issues.

 Paper - Link to come once published.

 ## Abstract